-The Cathedral Music Department is lead by the Diocesan Director of Music, joined by our Cathedral Organist and a team of nine professional Lay Clerks.
+The Cathedral Music Department is lead by the Diocesan Director of Music, joined by our Cathedral Organist and a team of professional Lay Clerks.

 Previous Directors of Music have included Nick Gale and Norman Harper, and previous Organists have included Nicholas O'Neill and Frederick Stocken.